HugoCornelis/userdocs/2010-job-posting/2010-job-posting.rst

 The GENESIS 3 (G-3) project is a backwards compatible and modular reimplementation of the successful GENESIS 2 simulator.
-G-3 is the first of a new generation of simulators with the goal to transparantly interface with current internet technologies such as wikis, bloggers, facebook and youtube for the dissemination of model-based knowledge and educational tutorials, and with future peer-review publication
+G-3 is the first of a new generation of simulators with the goal to transparently interface with current internet technologies such as wikis, bloggers, facebook and youtube for the dissemination of model-based knowledge and educational tutorials, and with future peer-review publication